Essential Machines for Metalworking: Common Types and Their Uses Skip to content

 Broaching machines are mainly used for making accurate internal or external shapes in a single pass by using a toothed tool known as a broach.
 With its progressively larger teeth, this machine efficiently removes material.
 This machine offers excellent accuracy and repeatability, which makes it suitable for mass manufacturing parts, especially in the aerospace and automotive sectors.

 Shaping and forming machines are crucial in metalworking.
 They turn raw materials into required three-dimensional shapes without eliminating material, similar to cutting machines.
 Instead, they use pressure to compress, bend, or stretch the metal into a different shape.
-The following are the types of shaping and forming machines:
+The shaping and forming machine types include:

 9. Bending Machines

 Bending machines shape metal to produce angles and curves by exerting pressure.
-They are essential for shaping parts in a wide range of industries, ranging from construction to manufacturing.
 There are various types to cater to particular shapes and materials, including press brakes and tube benders.

 10. Roll Forming Machines